 Ford engineers teamed up with leading glassware manufacturer Corning to implement Gorilla Glass in the 2017 supercar.
 This tough, ding and scratch-resistant glass is already seen in the screens of 4.5-billion mobiles devices around the world – and now it’s taking its elite performance to a true supercar.

 These slim, strong panels are one essential way Ford engineers reduce weight through the body of the GT.
-Other weight-saving features include the use of carbon fibre, ultra-lightweight carbon ceramic brakes, and high-strength aluminum alloy that is already a staple of the F-Series lineup (and soon, the all-new 2018 Ford Expedition).
+Other weight-saving features include the use of carbon fiber, ultra-lightweight carbon ceramic brakes, and high-strength aluminum alloy that is already a staple of the F-Series lineup (and soon, the all-new 2018 Ford Expedition).
 With performance top of mind, only the best suffices.

 Using the strongest, toughest, and most capable materials to develop vehicles, Ford engineers are no strangers to thinking outside the box to benefit vehicles across the lineup.
 Corning’s Gorilla Glass is five times stronger than ordinary glass, and is tested in extreme road conditions, enduring all manner of projectiles that would otherwise penetrate regular automotive glass – even golf ball-sized ice spheres shot from an air cannon.